CKs-Technology-News/PrivacyTools/README.md

 ### [Network-wide ad & tracker blocking DNS servers](#network-wide-ad--tracker-blocking-DNS-servers)

-We do not list the original Pi-Hole project in this section since I think AdGuard Home does overall a better job.
+We do not list the original Pi-Hole project in this section since AdGuard Home does overall a better job and includes more features with a better UI.

 - [AdGuard Home](https://github.com/AdguardTeam/AdGuardHome) – Network-wide ads & trackers blocking DNS server.
 - [DNSCrypt](https://github.com/dnscrypt) – A flexible DNS proxy, with support for encrypted DNS protocols.